OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-27.md

 ## Proverbs 27:2

-Let another person praise you, and not your own mouth; a stranger, and not your own lips.
+Let someone else praise you, and not your own mouth; an outsider, and not your own lips.

 ## Proverbs 27:3